 will be looking at how music and sound can communicate meaning and information through a topic that

 looks at everyday sounds, sounds from nature and instrumental pieces.
 The children will also learn to

 explore and identify pitch.
 In P.E. children will be improving their coordination skills through playing

 different games and tennis tuition.
 In PSHE&C children will be learning about a variety of feelings,

 Class studies ~ here are details of the topics that the children are studying this term.

-In mathematics, we are concentrating on improving children’s ability with mental arithmetic and their sense of number and we have timetabled in extra time for this.
 As part of the curriculum, all children, from Reception onwards will be learning French, and our Year 5 and Year 6 children will be learning Spanish weekly.
-Our Year 6 children will also be introduced to German and Italian over the year.
-We are also offering German and Spanish as a club to other year groups; do see the clubs list.
+We are also offering German and Spanish as a clubs, and La Scuola Italia Broxbourne offers the opportunity for children in Years 1 to 6 to learn Italian; do see the clubs list.